Nuclear excitation functions for medical isotope production: targeted radionuclide therapy via natIr(d,x)193mPt: Conclusions

 This work presents 43 cross-section measurements, in the beam-energy range between threshold and 33 MeV, for the \natIr(d,x), \natFe(d,x), \natNi(d,x), and \natCu(d,x) reactions.
 Most of these results provide the best precision for the respective reactions to date.
 We report the first measurements of experimental measurements of \natIr(d,x)\ce{^{188m1+g}Ir} (independent), \natIr(d,x)\ce{^{190m1+g}Ir} (cumulative), \natFe(d,x)\ce{^{48}V},\ce{^{53}Fe} (cumulative), \natFe(d,x)\ce{^{61}Co} (cumulative), \natNi(d,x)\ce{^{59}Fe} (cumulative), \natNi(d,x)\ce{^{56, 57, 58m, 58g}Co} (independent).
 In this work, the energy window which optimizes the production of \ce{^{193m}Pt} was investigated.
 In addition, other medically valuable radionuclides such as \ce{^{191}Pt} and \ce{^{192,194}Ir} were also investigated.
 Physical thick target yield proves an optimized production window from threshold to 18 MeV.
 The physical thick target yield of protons and deuterons were compared both for the ground state and the isomer of \ce{^{193}Pt} using TENDL-2023.
 This emphasized the isomer-to-ground state ratio being higher using deuterons, as well as a higher yield for \ce{^{193m}Pt} in total.

 Modeling of deuteron-induced reactions on iridium, in particular, has provided yet another example of the poor predictive capability of modern reaction codes, particularly for the range of high-spin isomers populated in these reactions.
+Developing a framework for parameter optimization similar to that in our recent work for proton-induced reactions \cite{Fox2021,Fox2021a} is an obvious next step, given the performance seen here.
+However, such an optimization would benefit from reaction data collected for deuteron irradiations of a naturally monoisotopic or enriched target, to significantly constrain the parameter space involved.
+Likewise, choosing a spherical or nearly spherical target nucleus as a first step will provide an important probe to optmize the nuclear level density model.
+In particular, our results suggest that these codes would benefit from improvements in the deuteron optical model, the role of angular momentum transfer in these reactions, and the competition between compound reaction mechanisms and deuteron breakup.
+While such an optimization is beyond the scope of the current work, these results nonetheless play a valuable role in highlighting the need for future work in proving the predictive performance of deuteron-induced reaction modeling.
 This work has also identified a potential error in the branching ratio of \ce{^{189}Ir}.
 Finally, this work has revealed weaknesses with the \natCu(d,x)\ce{^{63}Zn} and \natNi(d,x)\ce{^{61}Cu} monitor reaction evaluations, further emphasizing the importance of high-fidelity experimental data, and the dangers of reliance upon a single monitor reaction, in particular for deuterons.